 We find ourselves in a difficult situation.
-Running to a bomb shelter for us has become the norm; being told to stay indoors during times of rocket attacks has also become the norm.
-The fear of a terrorists attack or going outside and away from our bomb shelters is always there as well.
+Running to a bomb shelter for us has become the norm.
+Being told to stay indoors during times of rocket attacks has also become the norm.
+The fear of a terrorist attack or going outside and away from our bomb shelters is always there as well.
 There is a certain feeling, an emotional awareness you always have and we have been made to live with it all.

 Now we add Coronavirus to our plate.
-We are not experiencing any different with this challenge then you are.
-We too are staying away from people, all enjoyable advents have been canceled, restaurants closed, schools closed and this Shabbat we will not be sharing it with family and friends who normally join us around our dinner table.
+We are not experiencing any difference with this challenge then you are.
+We, too, are staying away from people, all enjoyable advents have been cancelled, restaurants closed, schools closed and this Shabbat we will not be sharing it with family and friends who normally join us around our dinner table.

 There is a similarity between our lives with “Tseva Adom” and being in a lock down situation over the Coronavirus, but this time our bomb shelters won’t protect us.

-The people we normally help make ends meet, the ones we help feed, the kids that need that sandwich in the morning at school; for most of them they live paycheck to paycheck, still need our help, now more than ever.
+The people we normally help make ends meet, the ones we help feed, the kids that need that sandwich in the morning at school (most of them living paycheck to paycheck), still need our help, now more than ever.